 But over the years you got conditioned to believe that this other bodily response was fear instead of excitement, so you start to associate all sorts of unpleasant thoughts with that feeling, which turns it into a very negative experience.

 This in turn, makes you believe the outcome is something you don’t want, causing you to come with all kinds of reasons to justify that feeling (negative things that could happen, etc.).

 Nope… Definitely Excitement

 During the summer, some friends and I organised a free meetup for people who are into personal development.

 A lot of people in that reported experiencing something called “Approach Anxiety” when they wanted to talk to strangers.

 And when you feel that way -because you are 100% convinced you feel it and that it’s normal- it seems like some kind of big challenge that you need to overcome.
 I used to feel the same way about my so-called fears.
 Perhaps you do too.
 Most people do.
 But what if you don’t?

 What if what all those men felt was just a severe case of approach excitement?

-That would actually make a lot of sense, wouldn’t it?
+Wouldn’t that make a lot more sense?
 Of course you feel excited about meeting a new person.
 Think of all the potential possible outcomes that could take you on a new roller coaster of emotions.